hellowebbooks/hellowebapp/README.md

 ## Hello Web App: Intro to web app development using Python and Django

 Hi, I'm Tracy!
 This is the GitHub repository for [HelloWebApp.com](http://hellowebapp.com)'s open source files.
-Hello Web App is a book to walk right-brained and new programmers through the process of building their first web app using Python and Django - anticipated e-book and paperback book release in July 2014.
+Hello Web App is a book to walk right-brained and new programmers through the process of building their first web app using Python and Django.
+Anticipated release in July 2014 for both the  e-book and paperback book.
 Sign up to be informed of updates at [HelloWebApp.com](http://hellowebapp.com).

 ### Contents